Openscapes/demo-feb2020/chris.md

 1. [R3 the game](https://github.com/cmlegault/R3)
 1. [NEFSC Pop Dy](https://www.nefsc.noaa.gov/read/popdy/)

+> Here is a block quote that sets the text off from the rest of the page.
+Kind of neat to see how it works.
+Hard to come up with text off the top of my head to make it look reasonable.

 You can contact me *(lists need a carriage return before list items)*: